oshokin/zvuk-grabber/README.md

 Troubleshooting 🐛
 ------------------

 Having trouble?
-Let's fix it!
 Follow these steps:

-1. **Enable Debug Logging**:
+1. **Enable Debug Logging**:\
    Set the `log_level` to `debug` in the `.zvuk-grabber.yaml` file:
    ```yaml
    log_level: "debug"
    ```
-   Don’t forget to attach the logs when reporting issues. 🐾
+   Attach the logs when reporting issues.

-2. **Check Your Token**:
+2. **Check Your Token**:\
-    Make sure your `auth_token` is valid and properly set in the `.zvuk-grabber.yaml` file.
+    Ensure your `auth_token` is valid and properly set in the `.zvuk-grabber.yaml` file.\
-    If it's not working, log in again and grab a shiny new token. ✨
+    If it's not working, log in again and obtain a new token.

-3. **Check Your Internet Connection**:
+3. **Check Your Internet Connection**:\
-    A stable connection is key!
-If your downloads are failing, give it a bit of time and try again. 🌐🐱
+    A stable connection is essential.
+If downloads are failing, wait a moment and try again.

-4. **Check Zvuk's API Status**:
+4. **Check Zvuk's API Status**:\
-    If Zvuk's API is down, there's not much we can do.
-Check their website or API status page to see what's going on. 🚨🐾
+    If Zvuk's API is down, check their website or API status page for updates.

 * * *

 Support the Project 💖
 ----------------------

-If you find Zvuk Grabber useful and want to support its development, I’d love to hear from you!
-Here’s how we can work it out:
+If you find Zvuk Grabber useful and want to support its development, here's how you can help:

-1. **Create a PR**:
+1. **Create a PR**:\
-   If you’re a developer, create a Pull Request with some improvements or bug fixes, and we’ll chat about how you can help further and maybe even discuss a little donation. 💸
+   If you're a developer, create a Pull Request with improvements or bug fixes.\
-   I’m a digital nomad, so my location is always changing, but I’m sure we can make it work. 😼✨
+   Contributions are always welcome!

 * * *

 Bug Fixes and Updates 🛠️
 -------------------------

-I add new features and fix bugs when the stars align, the moon’s in the right phase, and my cat’s purring just right. 🌙✨
+I add new features and fix bugs when the stars align, the moon's in the right phase, and my cat's purring just right.\
-If you're waiting for a fix, feel free to poke me gently (or create a PR if you’re feeling daring). 🐾
+If you're waiting for a fix, feel free to open an issue or create a PR.

 * * *

 Disclaimer ⚠️
 ----------

-* I won’t take responsibility for how you use Zvuk Grabber.
-   Use it in a way that respects the laws of your country. 🚫
+* Use Zvuk Grabber responsibly and in compliance with the laws of your country.

-* Zvuk’s brand and name are trademarks of their respective owners. ™️
+* Zvuk’s brand and name are trademarks of their respective owners.

-* Zvuk Grabber is in no way affiliated, sponsored, or endorsed by Zvuk. 🐾
+* Zvuk Grabber is not affiliated, sponsored, or endorsed by Zvuk.

 * * *

-For more info, check out the [GitHub repository](https://github.com/oshokin/zvuk-grabber). 🐱‍👤